hamdiBh/StarSchemaBenchMarkCSV/README.md

 	python dbgen.py
 	this will generate ssbRaw.csv:
 		combining part.csv and customer.csv  with the lineorder.csv
-These commands should generate the following files: customer.tbl  date.tbl      lineorder.tbl part.tbl      supplier.tbl
+These commands should generate the following files: customer.csv  date.csv      lineorder.csv part.csv      supplier.csv

 You can easily generate larger files by modifying the scale parameter (-s).